Full Spectrum vs. Regular CBD: What Is the Difference?

-Not all cannabidiol (CBD) is made alike.
-Understand the difference between full spec, or full-spectrum, and regular, isolate CBD, and you will be able to choose the product that best suits your needs.
+Not all cannabidiol (CBD) is made the same.
+When it comes to full spectrum vs regular CBD, many people may be unclear exactly what the difference is.
+Understand the difference between full spectrum (full spec for short) and regular, isolate CBD, and you will be able to choose the product that best suits your needs.

 What is Cannabidiol (CBD)?

 It is important that you understand the basics of CBD, too.
 CBD is just one type of cannabinoid that is found in cannabis.
 Cannabis contains numerous cannabinoids, and CBD is just one of them.
 CBD is made from the stalks, leaves, and roots of the cannabis plant, unlike other strains that are all made in different ways.
 It also does not have any THC oil, which many of cannabis strains do.
 THC oil can induce sleepiness and a high just like it does in marijuana and weed.
 THC is also another strain belonging to the cannabis family again much like marijuana, weed, and hemp.
 Hemp has similar properties as CBD and it is also very much legal around the USA.